rejetto/hfs/config.md

 - `title` text displayed in the tab of your browser.
 Default is "File server".
 - `file_menu_on_link` if to display file-menu when clicking on link, or have a dedicated button instead.
 Default is true.
 - `min_available_mb` refuse to accept uploads if available disk space is below this threshold.
 Default is 100.
 - `dont_overwrite_uploading` uploading a file with name already present in the folder will be renamed if this is enabled.
-Default is false.
+Default is true.
 - `keep_session_alive` keeps you logged in while the page is left open and the computer is on.
 Default is true.
 - `session_duration` after how many seconds should the login session expire.
 Default is a day.
 - `acme_domain` domain used for ACME certificate generation.
 Default is none.